rust-lang/book/second-edition/src/ch15-05-interior-mutability.md

 it holds.
 So, what makes `RefCell<T>` different than a type like `Box<T>`?
 Recall the borrowing rules you learned in Chapter 4:

-* At any given time, you can have *either* but not both of the following: one mutable reference or any number of immutable references.
+1. At any given time, you can have *either* but not both of:
+  * One mutable reference.
+  * Any number of immutable references.
-* References must always be valid.
+2. References must always be valid.

 With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
 With `RefCell<T>`, these invariants are enforced *at runtime*.